php-fig/fig-standards/bylaws/004-psr-workflow.md

 ### 0.)
 Pre-Draft

-The author(s) can work on this anywhere they like, do whatever they like and come up with any ideas they feel are within the scope of the PHP-FIG. Once they are ready to try and get this voted into being a "Draft" PSR they should post on the Mailing List and try to find their two sponsors.
+The author(s) can work on this anywhere they like, do whatever they like and come up with any ideas they feel are within the scope of the PHP-FIG. Once the Pre-Draft content is considered ready by the author(s) a new fork of the official PHP-FIG ["fig-standards" repo][repo] should be created.

+The content of this Pre-Draft PSR should be placed inside the `/proposed` folder with a simple filename.
+A nickname like "autoload.md" should suffice, and markdown formatting must be used.
+No number is assigned to the PSR at this point.

+Along with this PSR file (Eg: "autoload.md") must be a meta document (Eg: "autoload-meta.md").

+With both of these documents in the proposed folder, the author(s) can start to look for their sponsors, who will then initiate a vote to make it reach "Draft".

 ### 1.)
 Draft

-The author(s) must now set up a fork of the official PHP-FIG ["fig-standards" repo][repo] and place the content of this PSR into the `/proposed` folder with a simple filename.
-A nickname like "autoload.md" should suffice, and markdown formatting must be used.
-No number is assigned to the PSR at this point.

-This is also the stage in which a meta-document must be built.
-See below for examples and explanations.

 The author(s) and any contributors can make any changes they see fit via pull requests, comments on GitHub, mailing list threads and IRC.
 Change here is not limited by any strict rules, and funamental rewrites are